← Back to TP-Link Routers Modem / Router UFB Settings

 Step-by-Step Guide to Set Up Your TP-Link Archer VR600v AC1600

-1. Connect Your Router to the ONT
+1. Connect your router to the ONT

-Physical Connection:
+Physical connection:

-- Connect the WAN (Internet) port of the TP-Link Archer VR600v router to the first port (LAN1 or GE1) on your Optical Network Terminal (ONT) using an Ethernet cable.
+- Connect the WAN (Internet) port of the TP-Link Archer VR600v router to the first port (LAN1 or GE1) on your Optical Network Terminal (ONT) using an ethernet cable.

 - Sometimes we connect to second port instead of first - check your Welcome email instructions to make sure which port you should use.